trevflick/nuuly-lens/README.md

 Open [http://localhost:5173](http://localhost:5173) in your browser and:

 - Upload a shirt
-- Your image gets send to [this CLIP API](https://replicate.com/andreasjansson/clip-features/) where it get vectorized for comparison against the Nuuly catalog items
+- Your image gets send to [this CLIP API](https://replicate.com/andreasjansson/clip-features/) where it gets vectorized for comparison against the Nuuly catalog items
-- Receive 3 visual matches from the Nuuly catalog
+- You will receive 3 visual matches from the Nuuly catalog
-- Matches computed locally from a pre-vectorized dataset in `backend/revectorized_nuuly_data.json`
+- The matches are computed locally from a pre-vectorized dataset in `backend/revectorized_nuuly_data.json`

 ---